suatatan/suatatan.github.io/_posts/2012-06-17-simple-crud-createupdate-delete-app-in-google.md

 ---
+categories:
+- bilgisayar
+- genel
+date: 2012-06-17
 layout: post
-title: "Simple CRUD (Create,Update Delete) App in Google App Script"
-date: 2012-06-17
-categories:
-  - "bilgisayar"
-  - "genel"
 tags:
+- english
+- google-app-script
+- quickread
-  - "google-app-script"
+- technology
+title: Simple CRUD (Create,Update Delete) App in Google App Script
 ---

 I want to use Google Spreadsheet as database-like.
 Normally, this is isn’t posibble at all.
 But not impossible.
 I coded a simple CRUD script for spreadsheet.
 You can use it for developing row-by-row logging apps.